Bicycle Accidents Injury Attorneys

 Make Safety a Priority

-Bicycle accidents are a reality but injuries can be minimized in some cases if safety precautions are used.
+Bicycle accidents with injury are a reality but injuries can be minimized in some cases if safety precautions are used.
 Everyone riding a bicycle needs to make safety a priority.
 Head injuries are the most common injury from bike accidents.
 The Insurance Institute for Highway Safety reports that 91 percent of bicyclists killed in 2009 reportedly were not wearing helmets.
 Always wear a proper safety helmet when riding as well as bright clothing to be visible to motorists.
 Elbow and kneepads can help reduce injuries as well.
 Never allow young children to ride on the street alone.
 Always obey all traffic laws and watch for motorists because it is likely they are NOT watching for you.

 If you or a loved one has been injured in a bicycle accident, an attorney may be able to help you navigate insurance and legal issues.